-Interviews are not only a chance for the hiring manager to get to know you but also an opportunity for you to evaluate the company.
-Whether you’re actively interviewing or preparing to switch jobs down the road, below are some ways to determine if the role will be a good fit for you.
+Interviews are not only a chance for hiring managers to get to know you, but they're also an opportunity for you to evaluate different roles and companies.
+Read on for our suggestions on how to use an interview to determine if a role is right for you.

 - Note if it is an open floor plan, if there are cubicles, or perhaps it is based out of a co-working space.
 Are office doors closed or open?
 Would you have the privacy needed to work efficiently yet not feel isolated?